Program's identity and key information

 - Evaluating assignments

-- Improving the participating students' research skills and introducing them to the use of Harvard’s library and other e-resources during their research projects preparation
+- Building and/or expanding the students research skills and how to use Harvard's library e-resources

-- Assisting the students in designing research projects and preparing final presentations
+- Helping the students design research projects and prepare final presentations

-- Reviewing daily activities as a team and also with the faculty members
+- Reviewing the days' activities as a team, along with the program's faculty members and

 About the High School Summer Program Seminar